 Organizations of all sizes are adopting MongoDB because it enables them to build applications faster, handle highly diverse data types, and manage applications more efficiently at scale.

 Development is simplified as MongoDB documents map naturally to modern, object-oriented programming languages.
 Using MongoDB removes the complex object-relational mapping (ORM) layer that translates objects in code to relational tables.
 MongoDB’s flexible data model also means that your database schema can evolve with business requirements.

 MongoDB can also be scaled within and across multiple distributed data centers, providing new levels of availability and scalability previously unachievable with relational databases like MySQL.
 As your deployments grow in terms of data volume and throughput, MongoDB scales easily with no downtime, and without changing your application.
-In contrast, to achieve scale with MySQL often requires significant, custom engineering work.
+In contrast, achieving scale with MySQL often requires significant custom engineering work.

 Working with data as flexible JSON documents, rather than as rigid rows and columns, is proven to help developers move faster.
-It’s not hard to find teams who have been able to accelerate development cycles by 4-or-5x after moving to MongoDB from relational databases.
-Why is this?:
+It’s not hard to find teams who have been able to accelerate development cycles by 3-5x after moving to MongoDB from relational databases.
+Why is this?

 Documents are natural.
 Documents represent data in the same way that applications do.
 Unlike the tabular rows and columns of a relational database, data can be structured with arrays and subdocuments – in the same way applications represent data, as lists and members / instance variables respectively.
 This makes it much simpler and faster for developers to model how data in the application will map to data stored in the database.